 In short, we recommended the trial of a temporary shared path and altered traffic arrangements for the section of Marine Parade from Pacific Avenue through to Tay Street intersection.
 We are also recommended to undertake work to estimate costs and feasibility for an extension to the boardwalk for potential inclusion in the 2021-2031 Long Term Plan, as this was a recurring theme during public consultation.

 Detailed information about our recommendations can be found in the Council report.

-The project 'Innovating Streets at The Mount' is centred around co-design with the community.
-Throughout the project's life span engagement, feedback and collaboration are key.
+The project 'Innovating Streets at The Mount' was centred around co-design with the community.
+Throughout the project's life span engagement, feedback and collaboration were key.